zeroalpha/ebcdic_decode/README.md

 # To do
 * Package as Gem
 * Refactor MapGenerator
---* Find feasabile Storage format
+  * ~~Find feasabile Storage format~~

+    An Array of Integers representing the Unicode Codepoints.
+The Array Index corresponds to the Byte index in the Codepage

---* Refactor the wikipedia parsing code into a seperate class --* Add more parsers
+  * Refactor the wikipedia parsing code into a seperate class
+  * Add more parsers
 * Add tests
 * Refactor get_zos_dataset into a class and move it to lib